superfunc/similar_kanji_game/README.md

 The game requires love2d (https://love2d.org) to run, see https://love2d.org/wiki/Getting_Started for instructions on how to run for your platform.

+## How to play

+Choose play > choose a mode (onyomi, kunyomi or meaning).

+**In Game**
+- In the center, a kanji is displayed, on each side is a potential answer, based on the `similar_kanji.lua` file.
+Choose an answer by inputting left or right on the keyboard.
+The score recieved for a correct answer is multiplied by the amount of time remaining.

+- Press escape to pause in game.

+**Menus**

+- Directional buttons to navigate
+- Enter to confirm

+In game a timer runs unti

+**Post Game**

+- A file `troubled_kanji.txt` will be saved in the game's corresponding save dir, described here https://love2d.org/wiki/love.filesystem.
+This will contain the full list of kanji you've gotten wrong, it's purpose is simply so users can grab and paste the kanji into something else like a text document if they wanted.

 ## Modification

 Users can modify a few things to customize their experience: